New York Film Premiere

 The Rubin Museum’s programs are made possible by the New York State Council on the Arts with the support of the Office of Governor Kathy Hochcul and the New York State Legislature.

 This project is supported in part by the National Endowment for the Arts.

 Member Tickets: $17.60

-A ticket grants access to the screening of TUKDAM in the theater as well as a pre-program tour of the 6th floor Death Is Not the End exhibition.
+A ticket grants access to the screening of TUKDAM in the theater, including a Q&A with neuroscientist Dr. Richie Davidson and filmmaker Donagh Coleman, as well as a pre-program tour of the 6th floor Death Is Not the End exhibition.